West Suffolk Militia: Ireland

-Part of the reason for the augmentation was the legislation passed in March 1798 allowing the militia to volunteer for service in Ireland, where a rebellion had broken out.
+Part of the reason for the augmentation was the Militia (No. 4) Act 1798 passed in March allowing the English militia to volunteer for service in Ireland, where a rebellion had broken out.
 The West Suffolk Militia volunteered for this service and embarked at Rockhouse Ferry under Col the Earl of Euston on 10 September, leaving a detachment in England in charge of the heavy baggage.
 After arriving at Dublin the regiment was marched to Dundalk, where it served until June 1799, while the last embers of the rebellion were put down.
-Meanwhile the detachment at home had gone to Huntingdon and then taken the baggage to the great depot at Norman Cross.
+Meanwhile, the detachment at home had gone to Huntingdon and then taken the baggage to the great depot at Norman Cross.
 In April 1799 it was moved to Chelmsford.

 On 10 June 1799 the West Suffolks embarked at Warrenpoint aboard a series of small ships for England, with a strength of 20 officers, 656 other ranks (ORs), 46 women and 8 children.
 It went to Chelmsford to join the home detachment.
 The reunited battalion move to Cambridge on 21 November.
 By now the danger of invasion seemed to have passed, and the militia were reduced, the West Suffolks from 10 to 7 companies.
 On 5 December the 'supernumerary detachment' was marched to Newmarket to be disembodied.
 Lord Euston's application to retain two 'flank companies' (Grenadiers and Light) was rejected, since only one was allowed for a battalion of 7 companies.

 From 29 December the West Suffolks wintered at Sudbury, moving on 4 May 1800 to Bury St Edmunds and then to Colchester on 15 March 1801.
 William Parker, (later Sir William Parker, 7th Baronet of Melford Hall) was appointed Lieutenant-Colonel of the West Suffolks on 25 March 1801, and he commanded the battalion when it was inspected at Colchester on 15 April 1801.
 With a strength of 25 officers and 471 ORs, it was reported as being 'in every respect fit for service'.
 It wintered at Ipswich from 20 September.
 However, the French Revolutionary War was drawing to a close, and hostilities ended with the Treaty of Amiens on 27 March 1802.
 The West Suffolks were marched to Bury St Edmunds, where on 14 April warrants were issued to disembody both regiments of Suffolk Militia.